Hamilton County Vehicle Impound Guide

 Required Documents

-IMPORTANT: Storage fees accumulate daily.
-The longer you wait, the more expensive it becomes.
-Contact the impound lot directly for specific fee amounts.
+IMPORTANT: Storage fees accumulate every day.
+The longer you wait, the more expensive it becomes to retrieve your vehicle.
+Contact the lot immediately to ascertain the daily storage rate.

 Timeline